-3.4 Parents
+3.5 Parents/carers

-Parents will:
+Parents/carers will:

-- > Provide the school with sufficient and up-to-date information about their child's medical needs - > Be involved in the development and review of their child's IHP and may be involved in its drafting - Carry out any action they have agreed to as part of the implementation of the IHP, e.g. provide medicines and equipment, and ensure they or another nominated adult are contactable at all times
+- > Provide the school with sufficient and up-to-date information about their child's medical needs - ▶ Be involved in the development and review of their child's IHP and may be involved in its drafting - > Carry out any action they have agreed to as part of the implementation of the IHP, e.g. provide medicines and equipment

-3.5 Pupils
+3.7 Pupils

 Pupils with medical conditions will often be best placed to provide information about how their condition affects them.

 Pupils should be fully involved in discussions about their medical support needs and contribute as much as possible to the development of their IHPs.
 They are also expected to comply with their IHPs.

-3.6 School nurses and other healthcare professionals
+3.8 School nurses and other healthcare professionals

-Through a detailed transition programme, the school will be notified when a pupil has been identified as having a medical condition that will require support in school.
+Our school nursing services will notify the relevant school when a pupil has been identified as having a medical condition that will require support in school.
 This will be before the pupil starts school, wherever possible.
-Parents and the previous school will be used to support the implantation of a child's IHP.
+They may also support staff to implement a child's IHP.

-Healthcare professionals, such as GPs and Paediatricians, will liaise with the school nurse and notify them of any pupils identified as having a medical condition.
+Healthcare professionals, such as GPs and paediatricians, will liaise with our school nurses and notify them of any pupils identified as having a medical condition.
 They may also provide advice on developing IHPs.

-3.7 The Local Authority
+3.9 The Local Authority